-“…such as number of social followers or social mentions -- can be a good indicator of overall brand awareness, it provides little information about your ability to draw targeted leads to your site.
+“…such as the number of social followers or social mentions — can be a good indicator of overall brand awareness.
+It provides little information about your ability to draw targeted leads to your site.

-Instead, use an attribution program to tell you whether your social media campaigns are resulting in positive leads or conversion growth.
+Instead, use an attribution program to tell you whether your social media campaigns result in positive leads or conversion growth.

 Depending on the program, they may even assign a relative weight to each action so that you can see what kind of role every interaction played in the eventual conversion.
-Not only will this data tell you if your social campaigns are performing effectively, it’ll show you how to better allocate your activities and marketing resources in the future.”
+This data will tell you if your social campaigns are performing effectively, it’ll show you how better to allocate your activities and marketing resources in the future.”

 URL parameters are key to link tracking, and they are an essential tool to prove social media’s effects on marketing goals like website traffic, leads generated, and sales.”